Disclosure

 Voiceover example recorded with the dbx 286s*

 The dbx 286s is a great addition to any studio, big or small.
 As a vocal chain, it adds a professional sheen to singing and great dynamic control for spoken word and voice overs.
 While the simplified controls may not be to everyone's liking, each module is cleverly engineered to have a useful setting no matter what the input.
-If you're looking for your first channel strip or preamp, the dbx 286s is a great choice at a great price.
+If you're looking for your first channel strip or preamp, the dbx 286s has just about everything in one unit at a great price.

 If you'd like a detailed explanation of all its functionality, then take a look at my extended dbx 286s review.